We are a nomadic family, and proud to be so.

 As of now, we don’t have a permanent home and never have (meaning Daniel and I have never bought a home) because we don’t want to commit to one place.

-I am very aware that there may be people who read our blog who won’t see the value travel the way Daniel and I do.
-You may believe that we should move home to the US and cater to our chil wishes because of our children’s Autism.
+I am very aware that there may be people who read our blog who won’t see the value of travel the way Daniel and I do.
+You may believe that we should move home to the US because of our children’s Autism.

 With all due respect, we completely disagree, and I am very happy to tell you why.